WHO IMPROVE THE WORLD

 - Nominees have exhibited innovation, leadership, and impact in their chosen field.

-- Nominees must espouse Jewish values and demonstrate universal regard for humanity that will inspire and serve as a model for future generations.
+- Nominees must self identify as Jewish, espousing Jewish values and demonstrating universal regard for humanity that will inspire and serve as a model for future generations.

 How to Present Your Nominee:

-A nomination requires a nominator and three references along with a viable Nominee and their proof of age and resume.
+A nomination requires a nominator and two references along with a viable Nominee and information about them including their proof of age and resume.
 The Charles Bronfman Prize encourages Nominators to collaborate with their Nominee to present a strong, well-informed nomination.
+Only complete nominations will be considered.

-- The three references should come from colleagues both inside and outside the Nominee’s organization and be used as an opportunity to reflect upon the qualifications and global impact of the Nominee against the evaluation criteria outlines in the Four Questions.
-Only three references will be accepted.
+- The two references should come from colleagues both inside and outside the Nominee’s organization and be used as an opportunity to reflect upon the qualifications and global impact of the Nominee.
+Only two references will be accepted.

 - All documents must be in English.
 A signed translation is acceptable.